Till Logo

 As we’ve said many times here at Till, kids are often told to save their money.
 But, in the real world, we can’t save our money all the time.
 We have to spend it, whether we like it or not.
 Spending is a super power that teens can develop over time, so that by the time they are out on their own, they are making smart spending decisions.
 This is a critical component to teaching teens financial responsibility.

 Once a teen has an idea of their income, they can make informed decisions about what they want to spend on.
 Clothing?
 Video games?
 Pizza or Starbucks with friends?
 Concert tickets?
 These are all expenses that can be managed with a budget.
-Perhaps some of these things are bigger-ticket items that they will need to work towards over time.
-That’s where saving comes into play.

 Saving